 15% fewer deals than average

-Purchase patterns for new vehicles help explain summer's so-so deals.
+You might think buying on Memorial Day or Labor Day would net a good deal, but purchase patterns for new vehicles help explain summer's so-so prices.
 "New car shoppers are likely holding out for the next model year vehicles, which come out in late summer and early fall," Brauer said.
 "As a result, they aren't trading in their used cars, so inventory is lower than normal."

 Video by Jason Armesto

-Whether you're buying new or used, it's also important to determine how much you can realistically afford before you head to the dealership.
+Whether you're buying new or used, it's also important to determine how much you can realistically afford before you head to car dealerships.
 Try shopping around for different financing options to get a better understanding of what kind of auto loan you could qualify for based on your credit score.

 For example, if you have an excellent credit score (above 750) and the most you want to spend is $15,000 with a 20% down payment, Wells Fargo offers a monthly payment of $236 on a 72-month loan, PNC offers $239, and Capital One has $244, according to December 2020 data from WalletHub.